sobi3ch/drupal-bootstrap-sass/README.md

+> Currently script working only for [`7.x-3.0`](https://www.drupal.org/node/2137547)!
+There is an issue for this bug.
+If you want to support project please fill free to make fork and then pull-request.

 # Drupal Bootstrap SASS

 Using SASS in [Drupal Bootstrap theme](https://www.drupal.org/project/bootstrap).
 Based on blog *[Using SASS in Bootstrap Drupal theme](http://www.webfoobar.com/node/9)*.
 Without last section **Imagemin**.